 My eyes greedily took in a ceiling fan and a standing fan (neither working, of course).
 On a far bench I could see a large can of corned beef.
 I couldn't remember when I last saw such a can, any can for that matter.
 But whenever that was I'm sure I would never have been able to imagine a day in the future when an ordinary thing such as a can would represent a broad hope.

-How does the writer use details to show Matilda's feelings for Mr Watts in this passage?
+(a) How does Jones use details to show the feelings and attitudes of Matilda in this passage?

-How does Matilda's life in Bougainville affect her attitudes to Mr Watts in the novel as a whole?
+(b) How does Matilda's upbringing affect her attitudes to Mr Watts in the novel as a whole?
+(30 marks)